-In the second quarter, the average Value-at-Risk (VaR) for ING Group's trading portfolio remained stable at \in 6 million for the fourth consecutive quarter.
-Compared with the first quarter of 2018, the minimum of the total overnight VaR remained unchanged at \in 5 million, while the maximum increased slightly to \in 8 million.
+In the second quarter, the average Value-at-Risk (VaR) for ING Group's trading portfolio remained stable at \leqslant 6 million for the fourth consecutive quarter.
+Compared with the first quarter of 2018, the minimum of the total overnight VaR remained unchanged at \leqslant 5 million, while the maximum increased slightly to \leqslant 8 million.

-Consolidated VaR trading Consolidated VaR trading books
+Consolidated VaR trading books

 in € million Minimum Maximum Average Quarter-end

 Foreign exchange 1 3 1 2

 Equities 2 4 2 2

 Interest rate 4 6 5 5

 Credit spread 4 5 5 5

 Diversification -7 -7

 Total VaR 1) 5 8 6 6